Fănuș Neagu: Football writing and Frumoșii nebuni

 Neagu was by then ostensibly passionate about football, which he covered with sports editorials in literary magazines—România Literară, and then Luceafărul itself.
 Crafted into prose poems partly based on political lampoons by Tudor Arghezi, his contributions made him immensely popular, beyond the fame enjoyed by any other Romanian author of his time.
 He himself toned down praise, insisting that he had primarily taken up the job because it allowed him to travel abroad, something which would otherwise have been prohibited under communism.
 While engaging in this activity, Neagu proceeded to make more or less public shows of his annoyance with the regime.
 Mocking Ceaușescu as "Balconetti", he also made risky assertions about which of his peers was spying on the others for the Securitate.
 As noted by fellow journalist Dumitru Graur: "Nobody [around him] could muster the nerve to even react to this."
 He was a card-carrying member of the Communist Party, but, by his own definition in a 1995 interview, he also acted as a "troublemaker" (scandalagiu), rating himself as more courageous than outside opponents.
 Dramatist Mircea Radu Iacoban credits a rumor according to which the Securitate "grew tired of even reporting on his mischief", with no new records made in his dossier during the 1980s.

 Teodorescu opines instead that Neagu had secured his protection by always being biased in favor of Dinamo, which was sponsored by the Securitate and the state militia.
 During the Ceaușescu era, Neagu was honored regularly, being anthologized in Biblioteca pentru toți ("on principle reserved for contemporary classics").
 Thanks in large part to the efforts a young literary historian, Nicolae Manolescu, Neagu was also included in literary textbooks aimed at schoolchildren.
 Censorship still interfered with his work, including his contributions to cinema.
-In 1972, the comedy film Adio, dragă Nela ("Goodbye, My Dear Nela"), done by Cornel Todea from Neagu's screenplay, and unusually starring poet Dan Deșliu in what was supposed to be his breakthrough role, was altogether banned from cinemas.
+In 1972, the comedy film Adio, dragă Nela, done by Cornel Todea from Neagu's screenplay, and unusually starring poet Dan Deșliu in what was supposed to be his breakthrough role, was altogether banned from cinemas.
 According to cinematographer Dumitru Fernoagă, this was for the best, since Neagu's script was merely a collection of "idiotic jokes".
 Neagu, who blamed the affair on Popescu-Dumnezeu's machinations, supported the Securitate in its simmering conflict with Paul Goma, who had served time in prison after the 1956 events.
 Also in 1972, Neagu publicly declared that Goma had no literary talent—a statement that the Securitate case officer felt compelled to regard as exaggerated.
 Neagu similarly served the regime's case against another writer, Nicolae Breban, who had gone public with his critique of the July Theses.
 He "maligned [Breban] as having a poor grasp of the Romanian language and as a traitor of the party/motherland."